mirra23-stack/protection-from-skin-allergy-websiite/README.md

             const name = document.getElementById('nameInput').value || "Gorgeous";
             document.getElementById('greeting').innerText = `Hey ${name}! ✨`;

-            // Updated advice logic to match the green theme const advice = "The air in Malayambakkam is a bit dusty today.
+            const advice = "The air in Malayambakkam is a bit dusty today.
 Since you have sensitive skin, please wear your SPF 50 and a fresh green mask!
 It's safe to go out, but stay in the shade! 🌿";
             document.getElementById('final-advice').innerText = advice;